pbelokon/termionus/README.md

 ## How this project started

 This project came out spontaneously.
-Initially me([Pavel Belokon](https://github.com/pbelokon)) and my best friend [Gerardo Enrique Arriaga Rendon](https://github.com/JerryHue), planed to work on a Plain Text editor but we never could start!
-"Usually what happens to a lot of projects😐".
-One day after my friend got tired of using horrible terminal emulators he sought why not create my own.
-He brought this idea to me and it sounded more interesting the a text editor, so we scraped all other unstarted projects we had, and started serous on this one.
-A quote that describes everything "If you don't like something make your own"!
+Initially me ([Pavel Belokon](https://github.com/pbelokon)) and my best friend, [Gerardo Enrique Arriaga Rendon](https://github.com/JerryHue), planned to work on a plain text editor, yet we never started it!
+As it usually happens with a lot of projects 😐.
+One day after my friend got tired of using and trying terminal emulators that did not meet his needs, he thought, "why not create my own?"
+He mentioned his idea to me, and it sounded more interesting than a text editor, so we scrapped all the other projects we had planned, and started for real on this one.
+A quote that describes this project very well:

+     If you don't like something make it yourself!
+     - Anonymous

 ## Who built it?